Should The FBI Have Arrested 'The Hacker Who Hacked No One'?

 3. There are other shooting sports beside hunting.
 Glocks appear quite frequently in some of them.

-4. Some handguns are made specifically for the purpose of punching holes in paper or knocking over steel plates, rather than f
+4. Some handguns are made specifically for the purpose of punching holes in paper or knocking over steel plates, rather than for killing things.
+While they're capable of the latter, it would be akin to using a screwdriver as a hammer.

 Re: (Score:2)